wisonye/c-utils/README.md

 # `c-utils`

-This is my personal `C` utilities which contains the following modules:
+This is my personal `C` utilities which contain the following modules:

 [1. `String`](#1-string)</br>
 [1.1 Create empty string](#11-create-empty-string)</br>